commercialhaskell/stackage/CURATORS.md

   * If any changes need to be made, (eg, new GHC version), copy `automated/lts-X.Y/Dockerfile` to `automated/lts-X.Z/Dockerfile`, where Z is the minor version you're building, and include the new changes.
   * If you are building the first release of a new LTS major version, create a new `lts-X.0/Dockerfile` based on the previous LTS's, and adjust the variables at the top to match the requirements of the snapshot.
 Ensure that `STACK_VERSION` is the latest release of Stack, and `BOOTSTRAP_COMMIT` is the commit ID of this repo containing the version of the `docker/*.sh` used to build the snapshot.
 Also ensure the FROM image's Ubuntu version matches that used in the [root Dockerfile](Dockerfile) used to build this snapshot.

-First run `build.sh` to regenerate updated `ltsXX/work/constraints.yaml` and `ltsXX/work/snapshot-incomplete.yaml` files.

-For an LTS minor bump, you'll typically want to:
+For an LTS minor bump, you'll typically want to update <https://github.com/commercialhaskell/lts-haskell/tree/master/build-constraints> as needed:

-* Add constraints to package `range:` fields _under_ the `source:` field in that `constraints.yaml` (should not be necessary normally to edit `snapshot-incomplete.yaml` to change the version used for that package).
+* constraint a package by appending an upperbound
-* Add new packages to the `constraints.yaml` file
+* add new packages
-* Test, benchmark, haddock failures can also be added to package fields in the `constraints.yaml` if necessary, though it should be avoided if possible for LTS.
+* enable/disable test, benchmark, haddock when needed

-Then run `NOPLAN=1 build.sh` to build the generate an updated snapshot.
+Then run `./build.sh lts-X.Z` to generate an updated snapshot.

 If a build fails for bounds reasons, see all of the advice above.
 If the code itself doesn't build, or tests fail, open up an issue and then either put in a